Two-year residential requirement 2023-2024

 - Property and organization must have insurance that is on file with the institution.
 Commercial general liability insurance in the minimum amount of $1,000,000.00 (one million dollars) of primary liability coverage (each occurrence), with general aggregate coverage of at least $2,000,000.00 (total) must be maintained.
 Such liability insurance shall include Cornell University, its officers, employees and agents, as an additional named insured and shall be written with an insurance carrier acceptable to the University.
 A certificate of such insurance shall be forwarded to the University as evidence of such coverage, and the University must receive notice of any change, cancellation, or renewal of the policy.
 The insurance shall be considered primary over any and all collectable insurance that the University may have available.

-- Property must have living-learning space and posted quiet hours.
+- The property must have living-learning space and posted quiet hours.

-- Organization must have a second-year experience curriculum or program.
+- The organization must have a second-year experience curriculum or program.